wp-plugins/page-navi-slider/readme.txt

 If the first case, the plugin is displayed at the top of the footer.

-If the second, the plugin is dispplayed at the end top of the footer.
+If the second, the plugin is displayed at the end top of the footer.

-Note that Wordpress recommands plugin not to echo with theses actions !
+Note that Wordpress recommends plugins not to echo with theses actions !

 == Screenshots ==

-1. Admin menu
-2. Standard settings
+1. Standard settings
+2. Rounded pages
-3. Circles
+3. Gradient background
-4. Grandient background
+4. Settings page
+5. Preview customization to really see what you ill get
+6. Easy color selection
+7. Step by step font definition

 == Changelog ==